Evolution of Two-eyed Vision

 Whenever an eye doctor tells you that it is "too late" to treat your child's loss of binocular vision (or eye turn or "lazy eye"), he or she is probably referring to his or her earlier education regarding the "critical period."
 He or she might even be directly or indirectly referring to the aforementioned research dating from the 1960s.

 Remember, a great deal has been learned about the human brain since the 1960s!
 For example, a new ground-breaking study on the brain's plasticity or "neuroplasticity (its ability to change and grow at any age) was released to broad media fanfare in the year 2000.
-Scientific studies have continued to confirm over and over that the brain can change at any age and there is a good deal of current research on the treatment of strabismus in adults.
+Scientific studies have continued to confirm over and over that the brain can change at any age (neuroplasticity) and emerging science shows that strabismus treatment works for older children and adults.

 We recommend that you find a doctor who is more up-to-date on the latest in developmental vision and the brain (neuronal plasticity).